 And I absolutely love it!

-I have always loved the idea of small space living, but I was apprehensive, I’m not gonna lie.
+I have always loved the idea of small space living, but I was apprehensive in the beginning, I’m not gonna lie.

 I love watching tiny home shows, and pouring over gorgeous tiny homes on trailers and rustic woodland cabins on Pinterest, (and comparatively what I refer to as our ‘tiny’ home isn’t even really all that small) but I still wondered how a family of 4 – somewhat dysfunctional – characters would get along in such close proximity on a day to day basis.
 We have always loved camping and get on best when out and about in the van, so we hoped that it would be ok – but this is different – this is life!

-We have now been living ‘tiny’ for over 2 years, these are 5 things I have learnt:
+We have now been living ‘tiny’ in our caravan for over 2 years, these are 5 things I have learnt:

 1) We needed better space, not more.